ArturoEspinosaBaro/arturoespinosabaro.github.io/research.md

 I was the principal investigator of the Polish National Center of Science grant 2022/45/N/ST1/02814 PRELUDIUM.

+I am new member of the research group of analytic and geometric group theory at IMPAN, led by Piotr Nowak, [check the seminar!](https://sites.google.com/view/group-theory-seminar-at-impan/home).

-Below you have a list of my different papers, either already published or in submission or preparation.
-Please notice that, for the published ones, the final version and the current arXiv manuscript may significantly differ.
+<em> Below you have a list of my different papers, either already published or in submission or preparation.
+Please notice that, for the published ones, the final version and the current arXiv manuscript may significantly differ. </em>

 ## Publications